 Deckhand – If you are going to give people rides then it would be nice to give them something to hold onto.
 It securely attaches to the accessory deck. $65.

-RadWagon Rear Deck Pad – To keep butts comfortable when going for a ride. $25
+RadWagon Rear Deck Pad – To keep butts comfortable when going for a ride.
+(I bought another one in 2018). $25

 Ballard Cargo Bags – I bought two of them.
 These bags are huge.
 Rarely do I need to use both of them.
 One will do just fine.
 You can fit so much stuff in the bags that I only keep one attached to the bike.